Fate of exceptional points under interactions: Reduction of topological classifications: Acknowledgements

 \section{Acknowledgements}

 The authors thank Hosho Katsura, Norio Kawakami, and Takuma Isobe for fruitful discussions.
-This work is supported by JSPS KAKENHI Grants No.~17H06138, No.~JP21K13850 and No.~JP22H05247.
+A part of the computation has been done using the facilities of the Supercomputer Center, the Institute for Solid State Physics, the University of Tokyo.
+This work is supported by JSPS KAKENHI Grants No.~JP17H06138, No.~JP21K13850 and No.~JP22H05247.
 This work is also supported by JST CREST, Grant No.~JPMJCR19T1.